 SYRCLE envisions a world in which any preclinical and toxicological study conducted is justified, rigorous and of high translational value.
 In order to increase value and reduce waste in research, our mission is to develop, apply and disseminate the methodology of systematic reviews of preclinical and toxicological studies.
 To that end, SYRCLE provides training, coaching and tools for the conduct of systematic reviews of animal and in vitro studies.

-About Swiss 3R Competence Center (3RCC) – link to
+About Swiss 3R Competence Center (3RCC)

 The Swiss 3R Competence Center is a non-profit association that promotes the replacement, reduction and refinement of animal experimentation (3Rs principle) and facilitates their implementation in life sciences.
 Its members include 11 universities and higher education institutions from Switzerland, the Swiss association of the pharmaceutical industry (Interpharma), the Swiss Federal Food Safety and Veterinary Office (FSVO) and the Swiss Animal Protection (SAP).
 Located in Bern, the 3RCC promotes the 3Rs principle by financing high-quality research projects, developing dedicated educational programmes and promoting communication and dissemination of the 3Rs principle.